pekim/tedious-connection-pool/README.md

 # tedious-connection-pool
 A simple connection pool for [tedious](http://github.com/pekim/tedious).

+## Version 1.x
+Version 1.x is not compatible with older versions.
+It is no longer necessary to wait for the 'connected' event and the close() func behaves exactly like the close() function in tedious (ie. it closes the connection).
+Connections now have a release() method for releasing control.

 ## Example
-The only difference from the regular tedious API is how the connection is obtained.
+The only difference from the regular tedious API is how the connection is obtained and released.
 Once a Connection object has been acquired, the tedious API can be used with the connection as normal.

 ```javascript
 var ConnectionPool = require('tedious-connection-pool');